Total TimePrep: 30 min. Bake: 20 min.

 - Grind cranberries and oranges (including peel).
 Set aside.
 In a large saucepan, combine the sugar, cornstarch and ginger.
 Add ground fruit; bring to a boil.
 Reduce heat; cook and stir for 15 minutes or until thickened.
 Remove from the heat; stir in nuts if desired.
 Set aside to cool.

-- Pat two-thirds of dough into a greased 13-in. x 9-in. baking pan.
+- Pat two-thirds of dough into a greased 13x9-in. baking pan.
 Cover with cranberry-orange mixture.
 Crumble remaining dough on top.
 Bake at 425° for 20-25 minutes or until topping is golden brown.
 Cool on a wire rack; cut into bars.
-Yield: about 2-1/2 dozen.